laughingbiscuit/script-demo/README.md

 # Script Demo

-Run a prewritten script live for demos, wih gaps for questions and observation
+Run a prewritten script live for demos, with gaps for questions and observation

 Not a Google Product.